Thoracic endometriosis: the most frequent endometriosis involvement outside abdominopelvic cavityBy: Nasuhi Engin Aydin - Mar 23, 2022

-Endometriosis within the pulmonary parenchyma or on the diaphragm and pleural surfaces presents different manifestations, collectively known as thoracic endometriosis syndrome (TES).
+Endometriosis within the pulmonary parenchyma or on the diaphragm and pleural surfaces presents different manifestations, collectively known as thoracic endometriosis syndrome.

-Besides classic theories of retrograde menstruation, coelomic metaplasia, lymphatic and hematogeneous dissemination in TES, a unique prostaglandin theory is also acceptable, where prostaglandin F2α, a potent constrictor of the bronchioles and vasculature increases with menstruation, leading to the constriction of these structures.
+Besides classic theories of retrograde menstruation, coelomic metaplasia, lymphatic and hematogeneous dissemination in thoracic endometriosis syndrome, a unique prostaglandin theory is also acceptable, where prostaglandin F2α, a potent constrictor of the bronchioles and vasculature increases with menstruation, leading to the constriction of these structures.

 Chest radiographs, computed tomography, magnetic resonance imaging, and bronchoscopy are useful modalities for the diagnosis of this unique syndrome.

-The first-line therapy for TES is also medical, aiming suppression of ovarian steroid hormone production, however since thoracic and pelvic endometriosis almost always coexist, a multidisciplinary surgical approach to treat both in a single procedure is warranted.
+The first-line therapy for thoracic endometriosis syndrome is also medical, aiming at suppression of ovarian steroid hormone production, however since thoracic and pelvic endometriosis almost always coexist, a multidisciplinary surgical approach to treat both in a single procedure is warranted.

-Due to the wide variability in its presentation, a high level of clinical suspicion is important to diagnose and reduce the likelihood of disease progression in TES.
-Videosurgery performed by a multidisciplinary team both in diagnosis and management of endometriosis has been a great achievement in this regard.
+Due to the wide variability in its presentation, a high level of clinical suspicion is important to diagnose and reduce the likelihood of disease progression in thoracic endometriosis syndrome.
+Videosurgery performed by a multidisciplinary team both in the diagnosis and management of endometriosis has been a great achievement in this regard.

-This comprehensive review paper, published by Nezhat et al, recently published in the "Journal of the Society of Laparoendscopic Surgeons".
+This comprehensive review paper, published by Nezhat et al, appeared in the "Journal of the Society of Laparoendscopic Surgeons".